Sanket-Kolhe/Sanket-Demo/README.md

 # Sanket-Demo
-This is my First Github Repo
+This is my First Github Repository.
+Author - Sanket Kolhe